 What Does FoBS Do?

-We are delighted to have had the oppportunity to offer some fun events at Christmas, whilst fundraising, including: the Christmas Shop; Santa Sleigh (in conjunction with Wallingford 1155); Christmas cards / mugs; wreath making packs; raffle and silent auction; and the village Christmas tree bauble decorating.
+We are delighted to have had the opportunity to offer some fun events at Christmas, whilst fundraising, including: the Christmas Shop; Santa Sleigh (in conjunction with Wallingford 1155); Christmas cards / mugs; wreath making packs; as well as the raffle and silent auction.
 This could not have happened without so many fantastic parents getting involved.
 So, whether you helped to organise an activity, helped out with an event, or showed your supported, we are extremely grateful.

 How Can You Get Involved?

 Our school is getting bigger and with this, the funding requests from the school are growing.
 We always need more members with new ideas and energy to join the team.
 Please do consider giving up a little bit of your time to help us help the children and the school.

 Join our two Facebook groups, ‘Friends of Benson School’ and ‘FoBS Committee’.
 Have a look at what we do and have a think about how you can help.

 We have lots of exciting events coming up over the summer term, so if you would like to get involved, let us know.
 Perhaps you would like help out at our first ever Cirucs, organise an online Chocolate Bingo night, be in charge of second hand uniform or have idea for new events?
 You can get in touch with us at firstname.lastname@example.org

 As well as running our own second hand uniforms, FoBS recently donated a huge amount of unwanted uniform to The Nasio Trust, a charity based in Abingdon who do work in Kenya to break the cycle of poverty by providing education, improving health and developing commerce.

 We received the following message from The Nasio Trust :